grapp1/kw-intern/parflow/docs/parflow_keys.rst

 Process.Topology
 --------------------------------------------------------------------------------

-[Type: int] This section describes how processors are assigned in order to solve the domain in parallel.
+This section describes how processors are assigned in order to solve the domain in parallel.
   - P allocates the number of processes to the grid-cells in x.
   - Q allocates the number of processes to the grid-cells in y.
   - R allocates the number of processes to the grid-cells in z.
-Please note R should always be 1 if you are running with Solver Richards unless you are running a totally saturated domain (solver IMPES).'
+Please note R should always be 1 if you are running with Solver Richards unless you are running a totally saturated domain (solver IMPES).